Top 7 “Prepper” gifts for non-preppers

 The rechargeable battery itself has a 50,000 hours plus life, and can be easily replaced.
 (They are about $12.)
 You can also purchase a DC adapter for it and leave it in your vehicle.

 If you are looking for more of a “stocking stuffer”, I recommend the Cree Ultra Fire light.
-It requires 3 AAA batteries and fits easily into your pocket or purse.
-It puts out around 250 lumens, which for a light that size BRIGHT.
+It requires just 1 AA battery and fits easily into your pocket or purse.
+It puts out around 300 lumens, which for a light that size BRIGHT.

 This little flashlight is not only bright, but also durable.
 I carry one with my EDC, and have used it more times than I can now count.
-For about $7, you can’t beat it!
+It is pretty inexpensive as well.

 Emergency Vehicle Kit